The 5S's in English:

 Prevent the possibility of items being stored that don't belong.
 One clever idea to help emphasize this point is to minimize flat surfaces.
 Tops of cabinets, machines, support equipment tend to collect stuff.
 One idea is to create spherical surfaces or pointed (cone) tops to help curb this behavior.

 Arrange items in format that minimizes travel waste and provides optimal ergonomics.
-Less frequently used items should generally be placed further away than more frequently used items.
+Items the are used less frequently should be placed further away than more frequently used items.

 Furthermore, simply the method of getting tasks done, picking and placing items, and making it visual when something is out of place.
 Organize area for right size Kanban containers and for simple flow of materials in and out of the workspace.